xoorath/xo.codes/site/articles/2025/passwords.md

    pretty dang good second factor to use when signing in to an account!
 - **Hardware Security Keys** - Normal people don't use these for their day to day life

+!!!
+Warning: WIP
+    This page is a work im progress.
+The next steps I haven't written about yet go over password managers, their features and how to use them.

                         (insert /fragments/footer.html here)